Charles Stuart (East India Company officer): Legacy

 Though Stuart often spoke of his conversion to Hinduism he had not entirely rejected Christian doctrines as he held the Hindu deity Krishna to be the Spirit of God who descends upon earth for the benefit of mankind which he believed was "not very inconsistent with Christianity" and "he was content to be buried in an Anglican cemetery, albeit along with his favourite idols".

 Stuart died on 31 March 1828 and was buried with his deities at the South Park Street Cemetery in Calcutta, in a tomb which took the form of a Hindu temple.
 In his will, he leaves most of his estate to his Irish siblings, with smaller amounts to his Indian servants.

 Upon Stuart's death, his collection of antiquities was sold off at Christie's auction house in London.
 Most of it was bought by J. Bridge, and upon his death it was donated to the British Museum as part of the Bridge Collection.
 In 2018, Indian news site Rediff.com contacted the British Museum to ask about the return of one piece of the collection, a sandstone sculpture of the Hindu deity Harihara.
 They responded that "We feel there is a huge public benefit to visitors in displaying the whole world under one roof.
 The strength of the museum's collection is its breadth and depth, which allows visitors to compare and contrast cultures and understand our interconnectivity. [...]
 This is because we share, in a wider geographical and temporal context, the history and culture of South Asia not only with our international visitors, but also the UK's South Asian Diaspora."

+He is mentioned in William Dalrymple's book White Mughals (2002).